 “A gift-in-kind is booked as cash, so while a work of art won't actually help build the new library, the dollar amount is included in the total for the capital campaign," said James Mundy, the Anne Hendricks Bass director at the Frances Lehman Loeb Art Center at Vassar College.

 The best way to get your work of art appraised is to take it to the dealer who represents the artist or the artist's estate.
-Otherwise you can find a certified art appraiser in your area.

 Not all works of art are accepted by every museum or gallery.
 The acquisition committee will decide if yours is right for their collection.
 “We will never accept work that we wouldn't exhibit," Mundy said.